 The Ignited HID conversion kit I installed has the slimmest ballasts on the market, making them an ideal fit for the cramped space behind the JDM headlights.
 I chose the 6000K color temperature, but a variety of "cooler" temperatures are available.
 Using the Ignited kit made for a plug-and-play experience since they plug directly into the factory harness.
 The light cut-off is exceptionally clear with the JDM projector headlights, but you'll need to adjust the left one down and right light up since it's setup to be driven on a right-hand-drive road.

 The installation portion of the JDM front end is complete.
 However, there's the issue of driving a car that's half black, half white.
-It's a huge eyesore, so I'm going to tackle it with a rattle can paint job covered in next month's issue.
+It's a huge eyesore, so I'm going to tackle it with a rattle can paint job.
 Eventually, Project DC2 will see a proper coat of paint, but it needs a DIY job stat!